ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Sending Data {#sending}

-Once a Connection has been established, it can be used for sending data.
-Data is sent as Messages, which allow the application to communicate the boundaries of the data being transferred.
+Once a Connection has been established, it can be used for sending Messages.
 By default, Send enqueues a complete Message, and takes optional per-Message properties (see {{send-basic}}).
 All Send actions are asynchronous, and deliver events (see {{send-events}}).
 Sending partial Messages for streaming large data is also supported (see {{send-partial}}).